If you’re looking for the best practices for iOS push notifications, you’ve come to the right place.

 To make sure you get your timing right, consider using a feature like Optimal Time, which is our machine learning algorithm that analyzes individual user behaviors to automatically assign send times.

-For a deeper user experience, personalize your messaging with a tool like Leanplum’s Lifecycle Engine.
+For a superior user experience, personalize your messaging with a tool like Leanplum’s Lifecycle Engine.
 This feature visually maps messages across a user’s lifecycle, so you can connect at every touchpoint.
-Personalize each message based on where the person is in the customer journey.

 With the Lifecycle Engine, you don’t have to worry about sending redundant push notifications as you nudge your users to the next conversion.
 For example, if a user adds an item to their cart but doesn’t complete the checkout process, try reminding them with a shopping cart abandonment campaign.
 With Leanplum, if the user checks out using your app — or even your website — you can cancel the push before it sends, ensuring that you don’t deliver a redundant message.